Greatest Literature banner

 I really wanted to love this book.
 It's one of the sharpest indictments of war ever written in fictional form, a groundbreaking work by a sincere, progressive author.

-But I found I cannot love it.
+But I found I cannot love it as a whole.
 I can only like it, appreciate it, recognize its significance.
 And love parts of it.

 The most effective chapters of Under Fire may be those that take place when the battles stop and the soldiers wander through disappeared towns or mingle with uncomprehending civilians—before another hellish slaughter begins.
 The contrasts are deeply unnerving.
 (Another similarity to All Quiet on the Western Front.)

 A word about the English translation.
-I know only one, the original (I think) by W. Fitzwater Wray.
+I've read only one, the original, I think, by W. Fitzwater Wray.
 It's terrible.
 I don't know how well the French is interpreted but the translator has no grasp of the English idiom.
 Clumsy constructions mar every page.
 If you find another translation, go for it.

 — Eric